vitaly-t/pg-monitor/README.md

 # pg-monitor

-Event monitor for pg-promise - work in progress.
+Event monitor for pg-promise.

-This will be an excellent event screener for pg-promise, when it is finished.
+** This project is a work-in-progress, not ready to be used. **